ktaylor63/southeast/site/content/about/leadership.md

 Jackie spent her childhood in rural Maryland where her family was active in scouting, camping, fishing, and hunting.
 As a young teen her family moved to Florence, South Carolina, where Jackie first realized her passion to help others by volunteering her evenings and weekends tutoring disadvantaged, minority students to help them to pursue their academic and career goals.
 After high school, she attended the U.S. Naval Academy in Annapolis, Maryland, graduating in 1985 with a B.S. in Chemistry.

 Jackie and her children live in Suwanee, Georgia where they are active in their Church and Georgia Christian Dance Theater.
 She enjoys running and hiking with her children.

-## Jeffrey Fleming

-### Assistant Regional Director, External Affairs

-{{< figure class="photo-right" src="/images/pages/jeffrey-fleming-bio.jpg" alt="A man with an orange hat on in a forest." >}}

-Jeff Fleming serves as Assistant Regional Director for External Affairs in the U.S. Fish and Wildlife Service's Southeast Region.
-He joined the Region's leadership team in December 2004.
-He joined the Service's Office of Public Affairs at its headquarters in July 2003.

-Fleming served a short stint as the Izaak Walton League of America's first communications director from September 2001 to July 2003 helping to build communications capacity and expand its role and influence within the conservation community.
-He also provided support to a team of innovative leaders establishing the Theodore Roosevelt Conservation Partnership in that short period of time.

-For more than 10 years up until then, he served as press secretary and environmental policy aide to U.S. Rep. John Tanner of Tennessee from 1991 to late 2001.
-From 1988 to 1991, he served as a staff reporter for The Commercial Appeal in Memphis, and the Chattanooga Free Press.

-He is a graduate of the University of Tennessee, Knoxville, and is married with three children.
-He lives in Hoschton, Georgia.

 ## Dr. Kevin Reynolds